jose29guoan/getdata_assignment3/README.md

 Those keywords may help us to know the meaning of the variables.
 I didn’t write introductions one by one because I really don’t know how I should articulate them.

-Finally, wish you have a pleasant day,(P.S.
+Finally, wish you have a pleasant day.

+(P.S.
 Summer in Qinghai, China is extremely enjoyable, I promise.)